eduardo-fe/darkFigure/README.md

 **"Partial Identification of the Dark Figure of Crime with Survey Data under Misreporting Errors"**

-The paper is currently under "revise and resubmit" status at the *Journal of Quantitative Criminology*.
+The paper is published at the *Journal of Quantitative Criminology*.

 ## Description